 logo for pulau-pangkor.com

-Chinese New Year with Hokkiens in
+Hokkien Chinese New Year in Kuala Kurau

 Kuala Kurau is a little town just south of Penang.
 I celebrated Chinese New Year with the Hokkien population here.
-I come now about two years in Kuala Kurau (you may remember I once visited a colorful Chinese Wedding in Kuala Kurau) and two years in a row some of my friends there asked me to join them for the celebration, especially on the 8th day which continues sometimes into the 9th day.
+I come now several years in Kuala Kurau (you may remember I once visited a colorful Chinese Wedding in Kuala Kurau) and two years in a row some of my friends there asked me to join them for the celebration, especially on the 8th day which continues sometimes into the 9th day.

 the house altar, Chinese New Year Kuala Kurau